 Like most free trials, you don’t read the small print on the terms and conditions, and you are locked into a service that you were not ready to fully invest in.
 Or maybe you’re in the situation where you’ve knowingly subscribed to the services of Equifax because you were worried about the current state of your credit during times of economic uncertainty.
 But, thankfully, your financial situation has gotten better over time and you no longer need this monthly service.

-Whatever the reason you signed on for a reoccuring Equifax account, there are mulitple sources that point to negative customer experiences.
-Consumer Affairs reports over 90 percent of customers having one-star experiences - that’s nearly 540 complaints!
-Moreover, it’s clear that Equifax holds no stock in customer service, as proven by this $250,000 settlement Equifax was forced to pay to the Federal Trade Commission!
+Whatever the reason you signed on for a reoccuring Equifax account, if you're here it may be because you're looking to cancel that account.
+You're not alone, Consumer Affairs reports over 90 percent of customers having one-star experiences - that’s nearly 540 complaints!

 Is today the day that you want to cancel your Equifax service?
 Here is what you will need to do so - plus a step-by-step process to cancel.

-If you’ve had a negative experience with Equifax, you should know that CancelWizard can cancel your Equifax membership for you.
+If you’ve had a negative experience with Equifax, you should know that CancelWizard can work on your behalf to cancel your Equifax membership for you.

 Be the first to comment on this guide!
 Submit a comment above.